|Juvenile Arrest Rate Trends

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.
 Persons of Hispanic ethnicity may be of any race, i.e., white, black, American Indian, or Asian.
 Arrests of Hispanics are not reported separately.

 [Text only] [Excel file]

-- In 2010, the liquor law violation arrest rate for white juveniles was less than the American Indian rate, nearly three times the black rate and more than four times the Asian rate.
+- In 2011, the liquor law violation arrest rate for white juveniles was less than the American Indian rate, nearly three times the black rate and nearly five times the Asian rate.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 December 09, 2014.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home

 A component of the Office of Justice Programs, U.S. Department of Justice